Afghanistan

 • Flag: Varied tribal banners of the Hindu Kush.

-• Primary Grievances: Encroachment on traditional lands and loss of indigenous governance structures.
+• Primary Grievances: Encroachment on lands and loss of indigenous governance.